 The amount of the unemployment benefit depends on the prior employment income and in case of entitlement to family supplements on the family size.
 It consists of the basic amount, potential family supplements and a potential complement.
-In case of applying for the unemployment benefit in the in the 1st half-year of a calendar year the yearly contribution base of the second to last calendar year is considered, in case of applying in the 2nd half-year of a calendar year of a calendar year the yearly taken is considered.
+In case of applying for the unemployment benefit in the 1st half-year of a calendar year the yearly contribution base of the second to last calendar year is considered, in case of applying in the 2nd half-year of a calendar year the yearly contribution base of the last calendar year is taken is considered.